bbarker/dotpenrose/README.md

+# TODO

+1. yeganesh or dmenu app launcher?
+2. some .config was copied manually: either write a build script to ln -s this or manage with home-manager.
+3. port over xmonad
+4. NixOS install section

 # My Penrose Window Manager Setup
 A customized tiling window manger configuration for X11 linux, using [Penrose](https://github.com/sminez/penrose).
 Also utilizing dmenu app launcher, alacritty, and nitrogen background manager.